0x1stone/neuron-fiber/readme.md

 const neuronNet = new NeuronNet(input, output, iteration)

 /**
- * link to more neural layer
+ * link to many neural layers
  * <params> the number of neurons
  */